pachun/old.pachun.github.io/_posts/2015-07-16-git-with-people.md

 # ABR! always be refactoring!

 # show the world
-git push origin feature-or-bugix
+git push origin feature-or-bugfix

-# sumbit a pull request and tag some people for review
+# submit a pull request and tag some people for review

-# receive feedback and add additional commits heeding it
+# receive and respond to feedback

 # squash your commits with an interactive rebase
 git rebase -i HEAD~[number of commits you made]